pyrho/nerveux.nvim/README.md

 # Nerveux

-A neovim lua plugin to interact with [neuron](http://neuron.zettel.page).
+A neovim lua plugin to interact with [neuron](http://neuron.zettel.page) (tested with version 1.9.31.0).

 ![nerveux_normal](https://github.com/pyrho/static-imgs/raw/master/nerveux.jpeg)
 See [this](https://asciinema.org/a/422065) asciinema recording for a little demo.